Powerlearnproject/se-assignment-2-introduction-to-software-engineering-giveee/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering:
+Define Software Engineering: a  branch of computer science that focuses on designing developing,mantainingand mantaining software applications

-What is software engineering, and how does it differ from traditional programming?
+What is software engineering, and how does it differ from traditional programming? software engineering is based on computer science,information science,discrete mathematics while traditional programming is  mainly based on science and mathematics

-Software Development Life Cycle (SDLC):
+Software Development Life Cycle (SDLC): is a structured process used to design ,develop and test good quality software

 Explain the various phases of the Software Development Life Cycle.
-Provide a brief description of each phase.
+Provide a brief description of each phase. planning and analysis -gathering business requirements define requirements-converting required information into clear requirements design-planning software overall structure and finer details development -creating the software testing -ensuring that the software work as expected deployment- ensuring that the software is available for user maintenance-support and maintaining the software
-Agile vs. Waterfall Models:
+Agile vs. Waterfall Models: Agile is incremental and iteractive while waterfall is linear and sequential

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering: